nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

-# Developing a Custom QW Control Script Plugin
+# Developing a Custom Rundeck Script Plugin

 This tutorial covers:

-- The benefits of a custom QW Control script plugin
+- The benefits of a custom Rundeck script plugin
 - How to create a basic script plugin
-- How to deploy the necessary QW Control configuration to use it
+- How to deploy the necessary Rundeck configuration to use it

-The end result of this tutorial as well as a Docker environment to run it in can be found on [GitHub](https://github.com/clofresh/qwcontrol-playground).
+The end result of this tutorial as well as a Docker environment to run it in can be found on [GitHub](https://github.com/clofresh/rundeck-playground).

 ## Why create your own script plugin?

-QW Control Community is an open source runbook automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
+Rundeck Community is an open source runbook automation platform that comes with a lot of functionality out of the box, like running script commands on your nodes with a command step.
 If you can already run commands with the default functionality, why would you want to write a new plugin to do that?

 Several reasons: